pedrofolim/devbox/howtos/howto.update_osx_10_8_5.md

 sudo -S installer -verbose -pkg "/Volumes/OS X 10.8.5 Update Combo/OSXUpdCombo10.8.5.pkg" -target /
 ```

-This shoudl print out several lines ending with something like:
+This should print out several lines ending with something like:

 ```
 installer: The software was successfully installed......